How To Prep For Laying Aggregates

 Step 2 - Level the ground

-Ensure the placement area is leveled out.
-Using a steel rake should bring up any small items or materials such as natural stones, leaves, or twigs.
+Ensure the placement area is levelled out and even.
+Using a high quality steel rake should bring up any small items or materials such as natural stones, leaves, or twigs.
+While you can also use a sturdy spade to redistribute any dirt as needed.
 Continue this process until the area is as level as possible.

 Step 3 - Ground preparation